Skip to Content

 What if I felt fine at first, but now I’m in pain?

 That’s common after crashes.
-Get checked out as soon as you can and tell the provider your symptoms and when they started.
-Follow-up care also helps create a clear medical record.
+Shock and adrenaline can hide pain, and symptoms like headaches, neck stiffness, or numbness sometimes show up days later.
+Get checked out as soon as you can, at the ER, urgent care, or your Peoria-area doctor, and tell the provider your symptoms and when they started.
+Follow-up care also helps create a clear medical record connecting your injuries to the crash.

 What if the insurance company says I was partly at fault?

-Illinois uses comparative negligence.
-Your compensation can be reduced by your share of fault, and being mostly at fault can bar recovery.
-Evidence and careful documentation can make a big difference.
+Illinois uses modified comparative negligence (735 ILCS 5/2-1116).
+Your compensation can be reduced by your share of fault, and being more than 50% at fault bars recovery entirely.
+Insurers sometimes push fault arguments even against the victims of drunk drivers, so evidence and careful documentation, photos, witness names, and the police report, can make a big difference.

 Do I have to give a recorded statement to the other driver’s insurer?